BaneTrifa/BaneTrifa/README.md

 <br>

-- A passionate Computer Science student
+- A passionate Software Engineer.
-- Currently engaged in self-directed learning within the field of Machine Learning.
 - I’m currently open for an Intern or a Job opportunity.

 <br><br>